- Home

 Serving

-Residents of Greenwood Village can run for mayor and City Council if they have resided in the Village for at least one year, are a registered voter, and at least 18 years of age.
+Residents of Greenwood Village are eligible to run for mayor and City Council if they have lived in the city for a minimum of one year, are registered voters, and are at least 18 years old.

 Duties